I don’t know about you, but I’m sick of people telling me how I should be living my own damn life.

 But if each one of those students is trying to out do the other, in order to be the best there ever was, it kinda takes the fun out of it for everyone.
-Because it leaves very little room for error and creates an environment of self-doubt and anxiety due to the fact that everyone is aspiring for the same thing — those bloody stars that we keep being told to reach for.
+It leaves very little room for error and creates an environment of self-doubt and anxiety due to the fact that everyone is aspiring for the same thing — those bloody stars that we keep being told to reach for.

-No one’s allowed to experiment, to play, to get things wrong, to develop their craft, to find their voice — to be an individual.
+No-one’s allowed to experiment, to play, to get things wrong, to develop their craft, to find their voice — to be an individual.